Published: January 29, 2021

 But the problem is that a spike in insulin causes the production of more sebum or oil in the body.
 As we know, oil is the number one culprit behind clogged pores, which forms pimples, whiteheads, and blackheads.

-They Age the Skin
+The Age the Skin

-Last, but definitely not the least, refined carbs facilitate the production of advanced glycation end products—also called AGEs.
+Last, but not least, refined carbs facilitate the production of advanced glycation end products—also called AGEs.
 This happens in a process known as glycation… and this is the enemy of anyone who wants to maintain their youthful skin.

 So, what exactly happens during glycation?
 Simply put, sugar molecules usually attach to the most abundant protein in the body: collagen.
 Now, once sugar and collagen molecules combine, they form the molecules we know as AGEs.
 However, AGEs, unlike collagen, do not provide the skin with youthful, healthy skin.

-This means that, once sugar and collagen glycate, that collagen molecule is lost forever.
+This means that once sugar and collagen glycate, that collagen molecule is lost forever.

 And we don’t want that because collagen, as we know, is good for the skin.
 That’s exactly why skincare companies, such as Bionyx, make it a point to include collagen in their ingredients list.
-Collagen is essential in forming and providing structure to the skin, which includes maintaining its elasticity, and keeping it firm and supple.

 Too much glycation, therefore, will reduce your body’s collagen levels… ultimately leading to your skin’s premature aging.